Nature reserves in Jordan

 There are at least seven nature reserves in Jordan.
 In 1966, the organization that would later start Jordan's nature reserves, the Royal Society for the Conservation of Nature, was founded.
 RSCN's first efforts involved bringing back severely endangered species.
 In 1973, RSCN, was given the right to issue hunting licenses, giving RSCN an upper hand in preventing extinction.
 The first step was the founding of Jordan's first nature reserve, Shaumari Wildlife Reserve, in 1975.
 The primary purpose was to create means to breed endangered species, specifically: the Arabian oryx, gazelles, ostriches and Persian onagers in their natural environment.

 In 1994, shortly after Dana Biosphere Reserve was established, RSCN began its Research and Survey section, made up of experienced researchers with the primary goal of collecting information at the reserves needed to create a sustainable living environment for wild animals through scientific research.
 Shortly thereafter, Wild Jordan was created as a business branch of RSCN dealing with socio-economic projects.
 In 1999, RSCN started a training program to build local and regional skill in conserving nature.
 RSCN raised more awareness in 2005 with a "Save Jordan's Trees" campaign.
-Jordan's sixth and latest nature reserve, Dibeen Forest Reserve, was created in 2004, cementing 1200 km2 of protected natural landscape throughout Jordan.
+Jordan's sixth nature reserve, Dibeen Forest Reserve, was created in 2004, cementing 1200 km2 of protected natural landscape throughout Jordan.

 Fifa Nature Reserve was designated in 2011.
 In 2018 Burqu, Dahek, and Dmeitha nature reserves were designated.

 Additional nature reserves and sites for preservation have been proposed.